 • Vertigo or dizziness may be present

 • Symptoms of aura may be present which includes blurred vision, tingling in extremities, and sensation of pins and needles, flashing of light, confusion or difficulty in speaking.
-Aura occurs about few minutes before the attack of a migraine
+Aura occurs about a few minutes before the attack of a migraine

 Prodrome – the presence of vague symptoms about 24 hours before an actual migraine headache.
 Irritability, stress anxiety or fatigue may be present.